Orla Gartland: Early life and education

+Career

-2009–2013: Early music
+2009–2012: Early music

 In 2009, Gartland launched her YouTube channel under the name "MusicMaaad."
+She posted her first YouTube video at age 13, about which she stated "I had been playing guitar for just over a year and wailing alongside the chords.
+I hadn't a clue how to sing; the breathing or any of the technical stuff (still haven't the foggiest) – so just wanted some feedback on that really!".
 She posted covers and then started posting originals.
 The first original she posted was titled "Green Eyed Monster."

-In 2011, Broken Wall Films made a video of Gartland's song "All The Little Details."
-The video was shot in a coffee shop which remained open for business during the filming.
-"All The Little Details" was Gartland's first professionally recorded song.
-It was included along with two other songs on her "Laughing At My Own Jokes" EP.
+Gartland also spent time busking on the streets of Dublin as a teen, through which she befriended the folk and Americana duo Hudson Taylor.

 In 2012, Gartland opened for Britain's Got Talent contestant Ryan O'Shaughnessy at The Academy and for Scottish singer-songwriter Nina Nesbitt at Bewley's Cafe Theatre.
 She released her debut single "Devil on my Shoulder" on 17 June on iTunes, where it reached No. 2 on the Ireland singer-songwriter chart.
 The single was launched at a sold-out show headlined by Gartland at The Academy in Dublin.